BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/readme.md

 This is also called **branching** (think about the branches of a tree).
 A branch is an instruction in a computer program that can cause a computer to begin executing a different instruction sequence and thus deviate from its default behavior of executing instructions in order.

-A decision asks a question.
+A decision asks a question, more commonly referred to as the **condition**.
 The answer to the question determines which arrow you follow out of the decision shape.
 Always make sure to label the branch arrows coming from a decision.

 Take a good look at the example below of a possible students evening routine.
 Take a note on the different decisions that are shown.
-Now you should notice where the term branching refers to.
+Now you should understand where the term branching comes from.

 ![A Students Evening Routine](img/flowchart_evening_routine.png)